vk3txd/nko-antenna-brief/docs/NKO_build.md

 Performance; here is the VNA scan of my LO1234 build;<br>
 <img src="7T_4xLO1234_1-1_balun.png" alt="NKO 1:1 100W UnUn" width="250">

 I used a 4 stack of toroids to get a greater mass to handle more heating.
-Then reduced the turns count to 7 to make up for the increaed impedance the 4 stack produced.
+Then reduced the turns count to 7 to account for the increased impedance the 4 stack produced.
 Adding more turns is easy, but it shifts the self resonance point down in frequency and adversely affects the 10m band.

 ---